bruno-lang/bruno-lang.github.io/learn/index.md

 the origin `obj`ect `O` to a new `O` object as a result.

-Keys use a more flexible naming schema to provide a wide range of possible names without "polluting" the single overall namespace.
+Keys use a more flexible naming schema to provide a wide range of possible names without "polluting" the single overall identifier namespace.

 		[^a ^Key ^+ ^1 ^[other] ]